mojaloop/reporting-hub-bop-shell/docs/microfrontend-setup.md

 Code splitting is automatically enabled when using the _ModuleFederationPlugin_.

-#### Public Path

-In order to work, the microfrontend host has to specity the correct `output.publicPath`.

-The `publicPath` represents the URL where the host is expected to be accessed.

-To simplify the configuration, this is set using the `PUBLIC_PATH` environemnt variable.

 #### Module Federation Plugin

 At the plugins section, you can find the _ModuleFederationPlugin_.